box-builder/box/docs/user-guide/cli.md

 In the documentation below, each long option is in the heading with the short option (if any) in parentheses.

+## Multi Mode

+`box multi` will initiate multi-mode, which invokes multiple builds at the same time.

 ## --help (-h) and --version (-v)

 Show the help and version respectively.